woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/dom-events.md

         -   [`detail` parameters:](#detail-parameters)
     -   [`wc-blocks_removed_from_cart`](#wc-blocks_removed_from_cart)

 Some blocks need to react to certain events in order to display the most up to date data or behave in a certain way.
-That's the case of the Cart block, for example, that must listen to 'add to cart' events in order to update the cart contents; or the Mini Cart block, that gets opened every time a product is added to the cart.
+That's the case of the Cart block, for example, that must listen to 'add to cart' events in order to update the cart contents; or the Mini-Cart block, that gets opened every time a product is added to the cart.

 ## WooCommerce core events in WooCommerce Blocks